VolkanSah/VolkanSah/README.md

 - some privat repos will not longer stay privat in future
 - If you like my work, follow me, give me a star or become a sponsor

-#### Since my birthday, this year, my github account will be public.
+#### Since my birthday, this year (2023), my github account will be public.
 I see i get old!
 This is for you my son, so you know who your father really is.
-Ask for the truth!
+Ask your mom for the truth, please!